The Conformal Laplacian and Positive Scalar Curvature Metrics on Manifolds with Boundary: Introduction

 \section{Introduction}

 There is a well developed theory of determining which closed manifolds $M$ have topological obstructions to admitting positive scalar curvature (psc) metrics (see \cite{Stolz}).
-The corresponding theory for manifolds with boundary $(M, \partial M)$ is less complete.
+The corresponding theory for manifolds with boundary $(M, \partial M)$ is growing but less complete.
 The main results in this paper are both geometric and analytic extensions of known results for psc metrics which are a product near the boundary.
-On the geometric side, we weaken the product metric assumption to the totally geodesic boundary case.
-On the analytic side, we prove results relating psc metrics to the positivity of the conformal Laplacian with certain geometric boundary conditions.
-In particular, an obstruction to a metric with positive conformal Laplacian and totally geodesic boundary is automatically an obstruction to a psc metric with the same boundary condition.
-As a result, the main technical work in the paper is in geometric analysis, specifically in conformal geometry on manifolds with boundary.
+On the geometric side, we weaken the product metric assumption to the mean convex case.
+On the analytic side, we prove results relating psc metrics to the positivity of the conformal Laplacians on $M$ and $\partial M$ with certain geometric boundary conditions.
+The geometric and analytic results are related: there exists a metric $g$ on $M$ with positive conformal Laplacians on $M$ and $\partial M$ iff there exists a psc metric $k$ on $\partial M$ which extends to a psc metric $k'$ on $M$ which is a product near $\partial M$ (Cor.~\ref{cor:1}).
+In our approach, the main technical work in the paper is in geometric analysis, specifically in conformal geometry on manifolds with boundary.